-We are in the season of New Year’s Resolutions.
-It’s the time of year when we think about changes we want to make in our lives.
+We are getting close to the season of New Year’s Resolutions.
+It’s that time of year when we begin to think about the changes we want to make in our lives.
 It’s an exciting, hopeful, and optimistic time.

 But here’s the hard reality: Most New Year’s Resolutions fail.
-Most people don’t even last until the end of the month.
+Most people don’t even last until the end of January.

-There are a lot of things you can do to increase your chances of making lasting change in 2015.
-But today I want to share one tip I think is very important.
+There are a lot of things you can do to increase your chances of making a lasting change in 2020.
+But today, I want to share one tip I think is very important.
 Most people don’t get this right, and it usually trips them up.
 Here’s the tip: When beginning to work on your New Year’s Resolution, Start Small.

-Often when people try to make changes in their lives, they try to make several changes all at once.
-Or they try to make a massive change right away.
+When people try to change their lives, they often try to make several changes all at once.
+Or, they try to make a massive change right away.
 For example, if you want to improve your health this year, you might buy a gym membership and commit to exercise one hour every day.
-If you need to work toward getting a better job, you might send out 50 job applications in a rush of adrenaline.
+If you need to work on getting a better job, you might send out 50 job applications in a rush of adrenaline.
 If you are anxious and want to feel less stressed, you might sign up for a week-long meditation retreat.

 There’s nothing inherently wrong with any of those actions.
 The problem is the bar for change is set unrealistically high.
-The pace started on January 1 is difficult or impossible to maintain.
-And when you have a setback, you may feel like a failure and quit working toward your goal.
+The pace that is started on January 1 is difficult or impossible to maintain.
+And when you have a setback (and you probably will), you may feel like a failure and quit working toward your goal.

 - Start with something you know you can do.
 Let’s say eventually you want to exercise 30 minutes per day.
 But right now 30 minutes seems really difficult.
 Don’t start with 30 minutes.
 Start with something you know you can do.
 Maybe you know you can do 5 minutes per day.
 Start with 5 minutes.